eecs582-andlars-hasinha-hejohns/io_uring_example/README.md

 `sudo apt install -y liburing-dev`

 # Overview
-It is recommended to build in the order that everything is listed (i.e., sample_program, test-monkey, glibc)
+It is recommended to build in the order that everything is listed (i.e., sample_program, libmonkey, glibc)
 ## sample_program
 The program that does the following:
 * remove file 'sample.txt'